Edith Konecky: Early life and education

 Konecky was born Edith Rubin on August 1, 1922, in Brooklyn, New York, the daughter of Harry and Elizabeth Smith Rubin.
 Konecky has an older brother, Martin.
 Harry's father had escaped the pogroms in Eastern Europe, immigrating to the United States, where he became a prosperous dress manufacturer.
 Elizabeth's mother, Ida Berlin, ran away from her family in Kiev at a very young age because she was promised to be married to someone she did not like, ending up in New York.
 She was, perhaps, the most important influence on Edith as she was growing up.
 Elizabeth's father, Max Shmitoff, later changed to Smith at Ellis Island, was said to have pulled a Cossack off his horse during a pogrom at their Jewish village near Minsk, in Belarus, killing him with his own sword.

-Her writing "career," began in high school when she won her first writing prize.
-At age 17, Konecky enrolled at New York University for two years, from 1939 to 1941, leaving before graduation.
 She returned to school at age 37, in 1961, graduating from Columbia University.